hicsail/aida-content-host/README.md

   sh run.sh -v
   ```

-### 5. Access teh Application
+### 5. Access the Application

 Once Docker services are running, open the following URLs in your browser:

 - Chatbot: http://localhost:3000
 - Visualization: http://localhost:3001

-If you need to stop the running containers, use:
+If you need to shutdown the App, use:

 ```
-docker compose -f docker-compose-local.yml down
+sh shutdown.sh
 ```

+_Note: This command will also prune all volumes.
+If you wish not to do this, you have to run `docker compose -f docker-compose-local.yml down` yourself._